Pleasanton Pedestrian Accident Lawyer

 When a pedestrian is injured or killed because of a hit-and-run accident, the injured party or family of the deceased may have recourse through their auto insurance plan.
-This is a possible option for financial recovery if they have uninsured motorist coverage.
-This type of protection is helpful because it may extend coverage to other members of a household.What are the Common Reasons for Insurers Disputing Pedestrian Accident Claims?
+This option is possible for financial recovery if they have uninsured motorist coverage.
+This type of protection is helpful because it may extend coverage to other household members.What are the Common Reasons for Insurers Disputing Pedestrian Accident Claims?

 A claim must be filed with the insurance company representing the at-fault party to seek compensation for a pedestrian accident.
-However, if the insurer disputes or denies a claim, an injured party may be unsure of how to proceed in their situation.
-Some of the common reasons why insurance carriers deny bodily injury claims for pedestrian crashes include:
+However, if the insurer disputes or denies a claim, an injured party may be unsure how to proceed.
+Some of the common reasons why insurance carriers deny bodily injury claims for pedestrian crashes include the following:

 - The negligent driver has pinpointed fault on the pedestrian, and the insurance company may claim that there is insufficient evidence demonstrating that their insured is responsible for the incident.